-- 1. Each candidate must demonstrate through evaluation his/her mastery of the identified professional education competencies. - 2.
+- 1. Each candidate must demonstrate through evaluation his/her mastery of the identified professional education standards. - 2.
 Satisfactory performance during the student teaching phase of the professional semester as determined by each candidate's cooperating teacher and university supervisor. - 3.
 The candidate must submit a Professional Folder for approval by members of the Teacher Education Faculty.
-The Professional Folder will be a comprehensive verification of the candidate's mastery of the Oklahoma standards (Interstate Teacher Assessment and Support Consortium (InTASC)). - 4.
-Completion of Transition Points 1,2, and 3 requirements. - 5.
-A requirement for certification is a passing score on the Oklahoma Professional Teaching Exam (OPTE).
+The Professional Folder will be a comprehensive verification of the candidate's mastery of the Oklahoma standards (Interstate Teacher Assessment and Support Consortium (InTASC). - 4.
+Completion of Transition Points 1, 2, and 3 requirements. - 5.
+Requirements for certification are a passing score on the Oklahoma Subject Area Test (OSAT) and the Oklahoma Professional Teaching Exam (OPTE).